Aaryan-Nakhat/Attention-Based-Residual-U-Net-for-Brain-MRI-Segmentation/README.md

 The dataset used for this project is taken from Kaggle (<a href = "https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation">dataset</a>).

 The dataset consists of brain MR images together with manual FLAIR abnormality segmentation masks.
 The images were obtained from The Cancer Imaging Archive (TCIA).
-They scans correspond to 110 patients included in The Cancer Genome Atlas (TCGA) lower-grade glioma collection.
+The scans correspond to 110 patients included in The Cancer Genome Atlas (TCGA) lower-grade glioma collection.
 The dataset is contains nearly 6400 brain MRI Images.

 ## Network Architecture